0chain/zs3server/client-api/README.md

 ## removeObject

-this API is to remove object from zs3server
+this API is to remove an object from zs3server

 ```shell